elliotclowes/learnt.me/Food & Drink/Recipes & Dishes/Beef Stew.md

 Add the wine and beef with the remaining juices.

-Bring to the bowl and then lower the heat to medium.
+Bring to the boil and then lower the heat to medium.
 Leave at a strong simmer until the wine is reduced by half.
 Around 25 minutes.

 Turn on the oven at 175°c.